 Funding programs for undergraduate research

 • NSERC USRA: The USRA program requires a faculty supervisor to provide part of the student’s salary, so talk to professors you would like to work with.
 Only Canadian citizens, permanent residents or protected persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) can apply for an NSERC USRA.
-Each department at Queen’s is given a certain number of USRAs each year and sets their own internal deadline, typicall in January or February.
-2025 deadlines are tbd.
+Each department at Queen’s is given a certain number of USRAs each year and sets their own internal deadline, typically in January or February.
+The 5 Smith Engineering departments will have a deadline of February 14, 2025 for USRA and USSRF applications for most departments (Chemical Engineering, Electrical and Computer Engineering, Mechanical and Materials Engineering, Mining).
+Feb 3 is the deadline for Civil Engineering.
+Follow your department's application process.

 • There is an unlimited number of NSERC USRAs for Black and Indigenous students , see Queen's USRA page